QuantConnect/Documentation/v2/our-platform/api-reference/live-algorithm-management.rst

 .. _platform-api-live:

 ==================
-Project Management
+Live Algorithm Management
 ==================

-The QuantConnect.com API exposes methods for creating, reading, listing, and deleting projects in the user's account.
+Using the QuantConnect for creation (deployment) and control of live running algorithmic trading strategies.

 |